 During the first two appointments, your child will undergo a series of neuropsychological assessments performed by Stanford assessors.
 The assessments include measures of IQ, reading, social communication, and language skills.
-These appointments will last 1.5 to 2 hours each.
+These appointments will last 2.5 hours

 Participants are compensated $25 for completing each of these 2 neuropsychological appointments, for a total of $50.